Federica Francesconi

 Project Summary

 This project explores the Jewish home in Venice during the sixteenth and seventeenth centuries as a multi-religious and multi-ethnic webwork of individuals, communities, and objects in motion.
+It uncovers an unexplored nexus of early modern Italian and Jewish culture, Jewish, Christian, and Muslim encounters, and the global Renaissance.
 Although the ghetto was a space of physical segregation, oppression, and housing scarcity, unlike many domestic spaces of that era, the Jewish homes in Venice connected outward to the broader Mediterranean world.
 This system included cities such as Istanbul, Corfu, Thessaloniki, Jerusalem, Cairo, Fez, Tunis, Skopje, Malta, and Constantine.
-This project uncovers an unexplored nexus of early modern Italian and Jewish culture, Jewish, Christian, and Muslims encounters, and the global Renaissance.
-It is based on unpublished archival sources in Italian, Hebrew, Latin, Yiddish, Portuguese, Spanish, and Ladino, illuminated and printed books, extant material culture, and the built environment.
-It uncovers an unexplored nexus of early modern Italian and Jewish culture, Jewish, Christian, and Muslims encounters, and the global Renaissance.
-Ultimately, this project argues that the Jewish home was equally shaped by both routes and roots because of the specific histories of the individuals and diverse communities that lived there.
-The Jewish home was both a receptacle of complex histories of interaction, displacement, and transculturation (routes) and a space in which premodern Jewish identities were shaped by crossing social, cultural, religious, and ethnic boundaries - crossings that were invariably contingent and unstable (roots).
+This study draws on unpublished archival sources in Italian, Hebrew, Latin, Yiddish, Portuguese, Spanish, and Ladino, illuminated and printed books, extant material culture, and the built environment.
+It argues that the Jewish home was equally shaped by both routes and roots.
+Routes refer to the histories of interaction, displacement, and transculturation, while roots signify the shaping of premodern Jewish identities through the crossing of social, cultural, religious, and ethnic boundaries.
+These crossings were inherently contingent and unstable, reflecting the fluid and evolving nature of Jewish life in early modern Venice.